Close Menu

 1. Interactive Puzzle Toys

-• Keep their minds sharp and prevent boredom.
+• Maintain their brains active and avert boredom.

-• Hide treats inside puzzle feeders to encourage problem-solving.
+• Bury food within puzzle feeders to stimulate problem-solving.

 Examples: Outward Hound Puzzle Toy, Nina Ottosson Interactive Feeders.